Software Engineer · Full-Stack · End-to-End Ownership

 - SvelteKit 5 · Convex · Tailwind 4 · deployed on Vercel.

-A complete, billable product — auth to invoice to live client collaboration — shipped end-to-end by one builder.[Felipe: add metric — e.g., paying customers / time-to-first-invoice]
+A complete, billable product — auth to invoice to live client collaboration — shipped end-to-end by one builder.The tool I run my own client work through — how clients receive invoices and watch progress.

 a tool, not a lifestyle · write. quit. ship. · for developers who'd rather ship than organize